Program and Activity Summary

 Transportation

-Transportation planning activities were part of the work of the Dane County Regional Planning Commission and were separated out by the creation of the Madison Area Metropolitan Planning Organization (MAMPO) upon the re-organization of the DCRPC in 1999.
-The CARPC contracts with the Madison Area Transportation Planning Board (TPB, formerly MAMPO) for transportation planning work associated with amendments to the Land Use and Transportation Plan and for the rural portions of the region.
+Transportation planning activities were part of the work of the Dane County Regional Planning Commission and were separated out by the creation of the Madison Area Transportation Planning Board (the "MPO") upon the re-organization of the DCRPC in 1999.
+The CARPC contracts with the MPO for transportation planning work associated with amendments to the Dane County Land Use and Transportation Plan and for the rural portions of the region.

 Information & Data Systems